prasdud/timmy-web-crawler/readme.md

 program runs into error if certificate is not trusted in all browsers according to sslshopper.com works on sites without any errors on sslshopper.com

+16-7-2024
+ssl issue doesnt arise anymore, i did not fix it, i do not know how it works now. all i know is it works

 15-7-2024
 MAJOR refactoring
 cleaned the entire code up and put everything in litlle functions

 development will be done on develop branch
-TODO
-add logging feature DONE
-add more tags and attributes
+GOALS

-oce external links are found, recursively visit each link
+once external links are found, recursively visit each link